 The issue worsens when ITIL and systems management tasks need to be performed, i.e., deploying software or patch to large groups of endpoints.
 The principal of global IT process automation is to configure once and execute multiple times.
 However, since no centralized authority can be used to gain elevated access on multiple endpoints, a global action cannot be performed unless the solution integrates seamlessly with MS LAPS.

-With the seamless integration with the MS LAPS environments, you can fully benefit from the convenience of a powerful remote access software that streamlines remote IT support and systems management tasks, while preserving security compliance with MS-LAPS.
+With Goverlan’s seamless integration of MS LAPS, you can fully benefit from the convenience of a powerful remote access software that streamlines remote IT support and systems management tasks, while preserving security compliance with MS-LAPS.

 Once LAPS support is enabled in Goverlan Reach, LAPS related queries are transparently executed by Goverlan when elevated system access is required.
 The helpdesk engineer or system administrator no longer needs to manually query a computer password using the Microsoft Logon UI tool, resulting in a fluid and more productive remote management flow.